-(Included meals are indicated in parentheses: B,L,D)
+Included meals are indicated in parentheses: (B,L,D)

 Arrive to Lima, former capital of the Spanish empire in the Americas, and transfer to your first class hotel ideally located in the Miraflores district, Lima’s main cultural and commercial district.
 This is the best area of town for strolling around and is home to many of Lima’s best restaurants.
 (If you are interested and time permits, private tours of Lima or visits to any of Lima’s museums can be arranged.)

 Casa Andina Private Collection Miraflores (upgrades available to Hotel B, Miraflores Park Hotel, and others)

 After breakfast you will be picked up from your hotel to start your voyage into the Vilcabamba mountain range.
 As Cusco disappears behind you, the landscape will continue to change as you pass through small towns dotting the roadside on your way to Soraypampa.
-You will make a visit to the little known Inca ruin of Tarawasi before switching to a dirt road leading to the first lodge.
-You will have the opportunity to hike the last few miles to the lodge (about 4 hours) or continue in vehicle right up to the door.
+You will make a visit to the little-known Inca ruin of Tarawasi before switching to a dirt road leading to the first lodge.
+You will have the opportunity to hike the last few miles to the lodge (about 4 hours) or continue by vehicle right up to the door.

 You have the day free at your leisure as you acclimatize to the altitude.
 One good option is a half day hike up to a small glacial lake, which serves as a good initiation into hiking at this altitude.
 For the brave there is the option of taking a dip in these chilly waters.
-There is also the option of the jacuzzi back at the lodge, with the peaks of Humantay and Salkantay in the background.
+There is also the option of relaxing in the Jacuzzi back at the lodge, with the peaks of Humantay and Salkantay in the background.

 Colpa Lodge (B,L,D)

 In the morning you will start with a short climb up the hill opposite Colpa Lodge before heading down the Santa Teresa River Valley.
 You will pass by coffee plantations and passion fruit trees, following the river.
-The trail ends at a dirt road from where you will be transferred by private vehicle to the Llactapata Inca Trail, finishing with a 30 minute hike up to Lucma Lodge.
+The trail ends at a dirt road, where you will be transferred by private vehicle to the Llactapata Inca Trail, finishing with a 30 minute hike up to Lucma Lodge.

 Lucma Lodge (B,L,D)

-Machu Picchu Pueblo Hotel (B,L,D)
+Inkaterra Machu Picchu Pueblo Hotel (B,L,D)